 Since 2016, Justin has been affiliated with Kent State University as Adjunct Professor in the Global Security Masters Program.
 He has been a teaching fellow at Columbia Law School (J-Term 2019), the Columbia School of International and Public Affairs (2016-2018), and Columbia College (2015-2017).

-His research has received generous funding from the Fulbright Commission, the Carnegie Corporation of New York, the Kennan Institute at the Wilson Center, the Harriman Institute, the Weatherhead East Asian Institute, the Tokyo Foundation, the Global Taiwan Institute, the LBJ Foundation, the Foreign Language and Area Studies (FLAS), and the Columbia Weatherhead Institute.
-He has held Columbia’s Katerina Alevizaki Dracopoulos Fellowship, the Harriman Institute's PepsiCo Dissertation Fellowship, and is currently a Resident Fellow with the Kennan Institute and Non-Resident Fellow with the Global Taiwan Institute in Washington, DC.
+His research has received generous funding from the Fulbright Commission, the Carnegie Corporation of New York, the Kennan Institute at the Wilson Center, the Harriman Institute, the Weatherhead East Asian Institute, the Tokyo Foundation, the Global Taiwan Institute, the LBJ Foundation, the Foreign Language and Area Studies (FLAS) program, and the Columbia Weatherhead Institute.
+He has held Columbia’s Katerina Alevizaki Dracopoulos Fellowship, the Harriman Institute's PepsiCo Dissertation Fellowship, and is currently a Resident Fellow with the Kennan Institute and Non-Resident Fellow with the Global Taiwan Institute, both in Washington, DC.